 Make sure that the chat button is visible and well incorporated on your website.
 Without it, customers might miss out on the advantages of this communication channel.
 It’s a good idea to place the button on the contact information, support, order confirmation, product, and order history pages.
 Make sure that it also follows Apple’s design guidelines.

-You can find your Conversational link in your Business Chat account within the Apple Register portal
+You can find your Conversational link in your Messages for Business account within the Apple Register portal

 or by accessing the Apple Messages for Business settings in LiveChat, under Routing.